ABOUT

 At about that same time, Steve became a leader in a grassroots movement to stop a big box shopping mall in Lower Makefield.
 That experience led him to run for township supervisor.
 He was elected in 2003.
 As a supervisor, he worked with both Republicans and Democrats alike.
 He led efforts to make government more open and transparent, to solve traffic problems, and to preserve open space and the environment.

 Steve left the House at the end of his fourth term in late 2016, and was appointed the following year by Attorney General Josh Shapiro to be the first Chief Deputy Attorney General for Environmental Protection in Pennsylvania.
-In that role, Steve oversaw the prosecution of environmental crimes and led Pennsylvania’s efforts to fight the Trump Administration over proposed rollbacks of important environmental protections.
+In that role, Steve oversaw the prosecution of environmental crimes and led Pennsylvania’s efforts to fight the first Trump Administration over proposed rollbacks of important environmental protections.

 Steve is a graduate of Tufts University where he received his B.A.
 He received his J.D. from the University of Pennsylvania Law School and his M.Ed. from Holy Family University.